jaysoo/jaysoo.ca/_posts/2015-02-25-exploring-flux-and-react-part-1-stores.markdown

 I like to think about Actions as Domain Events (in the CQRS sense).
 They are things that have already happened in our application.
 For example, in an e-commerce system we may have Actions such as **3 Items added to Cart**, **1 Item removed from Cart**, **User checks out**, etc.

 Of course, Actions are rarely are what we display in the UI, to the user.
-When a user is buying books in our e-commerce system, they want to see the *current state* of their shopping cart, not a history log of everything they've added or removed.
+When a user is buying books in our e-commerce system, they want to see the *current state* of their shopping cart, not a history of everything they've added or removed.

-This is where our Stores come in.
+This is where Stores come in.

 ### Updating Stores from Actions